You are a part of a food and beverage company. And part of your job is to package products that your company manufactures.

-But how to accomplish this?
 One easy way is to use QR Code-based customer engagement campaigns on product packaging.
 Popular Food and Beverage companies all over the globe are already using QR Codes on their products.

 1. Provide detailed information

-Nestle India recently added a QR Code on its popular instant noodles brand Maggi after controversy that the product contained excessive amount of lead.
+1. Nestle India recently added a QR Code on its popular instant noodles brand Maggi after controversy that the product contained excessive amount of lead

 2. Suggest recipes